What Is a Self-Powering Diesel Heater?

 Does a self-powering diesel heater need electricity?

+Yes.
 It needs built-in battery power for startup.
-During normal operation, it generates power while heating and does not need continuous external power.
+During normal operation, it generates power while heating and helps reduce the need for continuous external power.

 Can a self-powering diesel heater recharge its own batteries?